openvinotoolkit/openvino_notebooks/notebooks/235-controlnet-stable-diffusion/README.md

 This notebook demonstrates how to convert and run stable diffusion using OpenVINO.

 Notebook contains the following steps:
-1. Convert PyTorch models to ONNX format.
+1. Create pipeline with PyTorch models using Diffusers.
-2. Convert ONNX models to OpenVINO IR format using model conversion API.
+2. Convert models to OpenVINO IR format using model conversion API.
 3. Run Stable Diffusion ControlNet pipeline with OpenVINO.

 ## Installation Instructions